-When your team is well-trained, customers notice immediately, through clear answers, swift problem-solving, and genuine care.
+When teams are well-trained, customers notice through clear answers, swift problem-solving, and genuine care.

 What is customer service training?